GCRagnarok/ShinyHunterToolKit/README.md

 # ShinyHunterToolKit

+## Overview
 ShinyHunterToolKit is a tool for shiny hunting in Pokémon games on emulators.
 It uses ImGui for the user interface, GLFW for window management, GLEW for OpenGL extension loading, and ViGEm for virtual gamepad emulation.

+## Download
+- Head to release and download the latest release.
+- Unzip and run the exe